Astronaut UFO Sightings: From Gemini to ISS

 Notable Cases or Sightings

 The Gordon Cooper sightings stand out as some of the most credible astronaut UFO encounters due to his extensive documentation and unwavering testimony until his death in 2004.
 Cooper reported seeing formations of metallic discs flying over Germany in 1951 and later witnessed a UFO landing at Edwards Air Force Base in 1957, which his crew filmed before the footage mysteriously disappeared.
+In addition to Cooper’s encounters, the famous sightings in Roswell, New Mexico, continue to capture public fascination, with many believing they hold the key to understanding extraterrestrial life.
+These events sparked intense debate and numerous theories about government cover-ups and unidentified flying objects.
+As such, Roswell has become a pilgrimage site for UFO enthusiasts eager to explore the site of one of the most talked-about incidents in UFO lore.

 James McDivitt’s 1965 Gemini 4 observation remains unexplained.
 He photographed a cylindrical object with protruding arms that NASA couldn’t identify.
 Buzz Aldrin’s Apollo 11 sighting of an L-shaped object traveling alongside their spacecraft sparked decades of speculation.
 While Aldrin later suggested it was likely a panel from their rocket, the initial confusion highlighted how space’s unfamiliar environment can challenge even experienced astronauts’ perceptions.